-§ 16-607.2 Limits on Impeachment: Names of Prounion Employees authorization cards or attended union meetings.
+§ 16-607.2 Limits on Impeachment: Names of Prounion Employees

+In National Telephone Directory Corp., 319 NLRB 420, 422 (1995), the Board held that the respondent company could not obtain the identity of current employees who had signed authorization cards or attended union meetings.
 The Board held that the potential chilling effect on union activity outweighed the employer's right to test the credibility of the General Counsel's witnesses during cross-examination, and that the employees' confidentiality interests could only be waived by the employees themselves.
 See also the additional cases cited in § 8-455, Identity of Union Supporters Protected (Authorization Cards), above.